5 things to know about shield & first guardian collapse

 Some investors realised that the funds weren’t paying out in May 2024 and then some noticed their balances collapsed in July.

-Others found emails in their spam folders explaining they had lost all their superannnuation.
+Others found emails in their spam folders explaining they had lost all their superannuation.

-Now that the Shield and First Guardian master funds are in liquidation, it could take years for investors to learn how much - if any - of their retirement savings can be recovered through liquidators or the Australian Financial Complaints Authority (AFCA) process.
+Now that the Shield and First Guardian master funds are in liquidation, it could take years for affected people to learn how much money the liquidators may return or what the Australian Financial Complaints Authority (AFCA) process can refund.

-ACTION: Check your past statements, emails and details about your superannuation, self-managed superannuation or what is really a managed investment scheme.
+ACTION: Gather all documentation, emails and details about your superannuation, self-managed superannuation or what is really a managed investment scheme.
+Your Statement of Advice and other details will be important.
 You can also call ASIC or AFCA to find out more.

 2. start action for recovery of your money

-This may be a long and overwhelming process that will involve:
+This can be a long and overwhelming process.

 The liquidator’s job is to investigate what went wrong and whether there was misconduct in the fund collapse.
 They will identify and sell assets owned by the failed fund (property, shares, cash, etc.) and then collect money from those sales into a central pool.